 Each letter originated as an object whose name begins with that letter

 Each letter of Linear A is a pictograph whose name begins with the sound of that letter.
-When trying to decide the sound of an unknown letter, keep in mind the name of the syllable.
+For example NE, a single braid of hair down the back, means neito 'maiden'.